pengfei99/AntLRExample/README.md

 ## Create an AntLR project

 In this example, I used IntelliJ IDEA as the IDE.
 You can certainly use other things.
-So some of the below point may not compatible with your setup.
+So some of the below points may not compatible with your setup.

 ### Step 1.
 Create a simple java project